simianAstronaut/pi-hole-visualizer/README.md

 ![sense-hat display](https://github.com/simianAstronaut/pi-hole-visualizer/blob/master/images/sense_hat.gif)

 ### Details
+- Pi-hole Visualizer alternates between displaying a bar chart of DNS traffic and a spiral graph representing overall percentage of ads blocked.

-- Column height represents the relative level of DNS traffic generated for a specific time interval in the previous 24-hour timeframe.
+- Column height in the bar chart represents the relative level of DNS traffic generated for a specific time interval in the previous 24-hour timeframe.
 The selected time interval ranges from 10 minutes to 2 hours.

-- Color can be used to represent the intensity of DNS traffic or the percentage of ads blocked.
-Pi-hole Visualizer can also alternate between the color coding options at regular intervals.
+Color can be used to represent the intensity of DNS traffic or the percentage of ads blocked.

+- In the spiral graph, the overall percentage of ads blocked in the previous 24-hour timeframe is represented by the number of red pixels displayed.

-- Additional options include a ripple effect when generating the chart, specifying orientation of the display, and low-light mode.
+- Additional options include specifying the orientation of the display and low-light mode.

 - Each option corresponds to a joystick direction that can alter program behavior while running.